High-Performance Size-Exclusion Chromatography

 Compared to these orthogonal techniques, HP-SEC generally offers a higher resolution and lower limit of detection:

-• Asymmetric flow field flow fractionation (AF4) offers an increased upper size limit, allowing for the analysis of larger aggregates and particles.
+• Asymmetric flow field flow fractionation (AF4) offers an increased upper size limit and reducing the bias due to column matrix interactions, allowing for the analysis of larger aggregates and particles.
 However, method development may be more elaborate.

 • Analytical Ultracentrifugation (AUC) characterizes samples in their native buffer while mitigating dilution effects.
 As a matrix-free separation technique, AUC is very suitable for verifying HP-SEC results.
 The modern instruments operated by Coriolis can even reach the throughput of HP-SEC sequences.